-The full amount of goodwill of \$2,832 at TRED is expected to be non-deductible for tax purposes.
+Goodwill of \$2,832 is expected to be non-deductible for tax purposes.
 No pre-existing relationships existed between the Company and TRED or its sellers prior to the acquisition.
 TRED revenue and operating income are included in the Adventure segment.
 Total revenue and net income of TRED from the date of acquisition to December 31, 2023 were not material to the Company's condensed consolidated financial statements.